 To find out if the issue is with the door, simply pass your hand around the door and do not touch it while the oven is turned on.
 If you feel the heat escaping then the door needs replacement.

 Usually, the gasket is on the frame of the oven and can be replaced since it is installed between the front and back sections of the door.
-However, in this type of the ovens professional service is needed for the replacement.
+However, in this type of ovens, professional service is needed for the replacement.

 If you possess a friction fit gasket door then you can do it on your own.